oplS17projects/2048-Game/TIM_BARBER.md

 Five examples are shown and they are individually numbered.

 ## 1. Square Objects
 Using what I learned in class, I created a square object in racket.
- Created a definition with a let statement to hold the variables needed in the object.
+I Created a definition with a let statement to hold the variables needed in the object.
 ''(let ((level 1)(color "green")(size 1))'''

 I then created multiple get and set procedures,